animate-css/animate.css/README.md

 $("#logo").addClass('animated bounceOutLeft');
 ```

-Since we're using jQuery, we can bind these classes with events or triggers like below:
+We can also bind these classes with events or triggers like below:

 ```javascript
 $(document).ready(function(){